coolkidscoding/ProblemSolvingWithPython/Syllabus.md

   + _elif_
   + _else_

-> **In Class**: Various exercises using looping and flow of control.
+> **In Class**: Various exercises that will give the student a comfort level with operators and data structures.
+In these exercises the student will create, populate, search, access, and generate other information about the data structure.
-> **Homework**: Login to JupyterHub and open the notebook called "Lesson6Homework".
-Various exercises to reinforce the concepts of looping and flow control.
+> **Homework**: Login to JupyterHub, navigate to the class materials for Lesson1 and open the notebook related to this lesson.
+This is a homework where you can practice data structure manipulation.Follow the instructions in the notebook.

-+ **Lesson 3: Problem #1 Fibonacci Numbers**
++ **Lesson 2: Problem #1 Fibonacci Numbers**
 > Spend entire lesson working on:
 + Understand the problem
 + Create a strategy to solve the problem